agentcentabob/webapp25/README.md

 #### last day fixes
 - [x] embedded map not centred
-- [ ] featured articles styling and carousel
+- [x] featured articles styling
-- [ ] update placeholder texts
 - [x] narrow bottom section of home page to be under sidebar
 - [x] remove card view in library, list only
 - [x] make article viewer wider
-- [ ] restyle latest notes section
-- [ ] image preview size in markdown editor
+- [x] image preview size in markdown editor
-- [ ] styling of latest note cards
+- [x] styling of latest note cards
 - [x] welcome back text with username on home page
+- [ ] improve explainer styling on home page
+- [ ] edit placeholder texts
+- [ ] final lighthouse tests
+- [ ] fix styling of about and contact page
+- [ ] final bug checks

 ### deferred tasks
 *these tasks would see improvements to the website, however they are not within the current scope and timeline of the project*

-- [ ] delete account feature
+- [ ] implement delete account feature
 - [ ] full offline functionality
 - [ ] continue investigating containers, vm and other ways of running the web page
-- [ ] pins showing for locations of notes on map
+- [ ] add pins showing for locations of notes on map
+- [ ] consolidate database_manager.py (consistent function naming, referencing in other files, etc)
+- [ ] centring of collapsible sidebar arrow button
+- [ ] set prompt for no articles on profile to 'This user has no articles yet!' with correct styling
+- [ ] perfect account zone formatting at bottom of menu (icon centring, hover text colour)
+- [ ] add profile page statistics section with history (likes, reposts, views, completions)
+- [ ] carousel display of featured articles on home page

 #### notes and articles
-- [ ] publishing articles from a note
+- [ ] make publishing articles from a note possible
-- [ ] unlisted publishing of notes to others via url
+- [ ] add unlisted publishing of notes to others via url
-- [ ] pins of articles and notes to sidebar
+- [ ] add pins of articles and notes to sidebar
-- [ ] saved article reading progress
-- [ ] profile page statistics section with history (likes, reposts, views, completions)
 - [ ] restyle autocomplete location bar on note editor
+- [ ] fix display of easymde side by side and fullscreen previews
+- [ ] add saved article reading progress
+- [ ] add multiple pages of results for articles page
+    - [ ] count of number of articles displayed
+    - [ ] buttons for seeking between pages